adayilmax/Analysis-and-Visualization-of-my-Chess.com-games/README.md

 ## Data Analysis

 The parsed data was analyzed to calculate statistics, such as win rates and rating changes.
-Additionally, the data was used to identify popular openings and their game outcomes in my games.
+Additionally, the data was used to identify popular openings and their game outcomes.

 ## Data Visualization